|

 and we can also use an extra differention so

-to make appear a serie in , but that completly
+to make appear a serie in by letting

 There we go !